RoosterDragon/Desktop-Ponies/Content/readme.txt

 Change Log

 Latest changes:

+v1.55:
+- Added Maud Pie by Bot-chan.
+- Added Trouble Shoes by Bot-chan.
+- Added Rainbow Blaze by Bot-chan.
+- Added Toe-Tapper and Torch Song by Bot-chan.
+- Added Adagio Dazzle, Aria Blaze and Sonata Dusk by Bot-chan.
+- Updated Big McIntosh, including ponytones outfit, by Bot-chan.
+- Added Zipporwhill and Zipporwhill's Father by Bot-chan.
+- Added Written Script by Bot-chan, including a nuzzle interaction with Carrot Top.
+- Added Cloakseller by Pony Noia, including an interaction with Rarity.

 v1.54:
 - Added Starlight Glimmer, Double Diamond, Night Glider, Party Favor and Sugar Belle by Bot-chan.